 Medicated face cream

-Medicated face creams used to treat skin conditions like eczema, rosacea, acne or psoriasis are eligible with a doctor's prescription.
+Medicated face creams used to treat skin conditions like eczema, rosacea, acne or psoriasis are eligible.

 Those with dry skin may also suffer from dry nasal passages, which can be remedied with a humidifier.
 A humidifier releases moisture into the air and is especially helpful in dry climates or during the dry winter months.
 These appliances may be FSA eligible if you have an LMN from a medical professional.
 Needing a humidifier just for dry skin may not be enough to get an LMN, but you can call your doctor to find out.